Vicarious Liability and Negligent Entrustment

 When you loan your car to a bad driver:

 If you loan your car to someone who you know is an unsafe driver, you may be liable for any accident that person may cause.
 In many states, both the owner and the driver of a vehicle can be named in a lawsuit under a theory of "vicarious liability."
 Even in the absence of "owner's liability" statutes, the common law theory of "negligent entrustment" can make you liable for any injuries caused by a bad driver you trusted with your car.
-This is the reason parents may be liable for the accidents of their teen drivers.

 When you hire someone to drive for your business in your business’ vehicle: